Buying or selling a home? Jason Compton can help.

 Step 6 – Negotiate

-Unfortunately most contracts don't close on the first offer – it's very common to receive a counter offer.
-But don't let this intimidate you.
-We'll consider whether or not to take the counter offer, submit our own counter offer, or reject the seller's offer and go on.
+Unfortunately most deals don't close on the beginning offer, and it's extremely common to receive a counter offer.
+Don't let it discourage you.
+We'll consider whether or not to take the counter offer, submit our own counter offer, or decline the seller's offer and go on.

-Upon signing the contract, you'll begin working with your mortgage lender to close the loan.
+Once the deal is signed, you'll begin working with your lender to close the loan.

-If you're already pre-qualified, this won't take long at all, but you'll want to keep in close contact with your lender.
+If you're already pre-approved, this won't take long at all.
+But you should to stay in close contact with your lender.

-And I'll handle all the property information your lender needs to close the loan.
+And I'll manage all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) of closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of getting your application.

-The estimate depends on the loan amount, and RESPA requirements order that it has to include all closing costs and fall within a precise range of accuracy.
-I'll go over the estimate and let you know if everything looks permissible.
+This estimate depends on the loan amount, and RESPA requirements require that it has to involve all closing costs and be within a close range of accuracy.
+I'll examine the estimate and let you know if it all looks all right.

-Then it's time to close on your house.
-This will likely happen at a title company or escrow office and should be a smooth and hassle-free event.
+Then it's time to close on your home.
+This will most likely occur at a title company or escrow office and should be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at (803) 957-5566 or e-mail me at .
+And if you have any questions, just contact me at (803) 957-5566 or e-mail me at .